FAQs Soapberries & Wool Dryer Balls

 What are soapberries?

-Soapberries are the fruit of the Sapindus Mukorossi Tree.
+Soapberries are the fruit of the Sapindus Mukorossi tree.
 The fruit is picked, the seed removed and the shell dried.
-This dried shell is full of a substance called Saponins which are a natural soap.
+This dried shell is full of a substance called 'Saponins' which are a natural soap.
 Saponins reduce the surface tension of water, releasing dirt and grime from fabrics and surfaces.
 The tree grows in the Himalayan region of the world and the berries are used for many different cleaning applications.
-They are antibacterial and anti fungal.
+They are naturally antibacterial, anti ungal and hypoallergenic.

 Our 'That Red House' soapberries are certified organic by ECOCERT; one of the world's leading certification organisations.
 Their conditions are strict, and inspections are frequent to ensure the best standards and conditions are met by our growers and harvesters.

-Yes.
-Our 'That Red House' soapberries are completely sustainable. and eco friendly.
+Yes 'That Red House' soapberries are completely sustainable, eco friendly and now 100% WASTE FREE!!

-Our Soapberries are grown and harvested in Nepal by Nepalese communities in the Himalayas.
-The income provided by the sale of the shells supports their way of life, and promotes sustainable practices.
+Our Soapberries are grown and harvested in far western Nepal by Nepalese communities in the Himalayas.
+The income provided by the sale of the shells supports their way of life and promotes sustainable practices.

 Are the people who grow and harvest the soapberries treated well and paid a fair wage?